SAMFYB/me-curating/diaryQs.md

 - What's different in my life comparing to last month?
 - What's different in my life comparing to last semester?
 - What's different in my life comparing to last year?
+- Where have I been to today?
+- What is in my fridge?